 The revenue marketing model elevates your team into a full-on revenue-crushing marketing machine.
-At each step of the journey, it’s important to know the common challenges and solutions we’ve seen hundreds of companies work through.
+At each step of the journey, you must know the common challenges and solutions hundreds of companies have worked through.

 You may find parts of different stages that resonate with where you currently are … that’s normal!

-Your team / department is still viewed as the “make it pretty” team.
-You’re always on the defensive with your budget and it’s next-to-impossible to increase it.
+Others view marketing as the “make it pretty” team.
+You’re always on the defensive with your budget, and it’s next to impossible to increase it.

-Customer experience revolves around whatever events you’re hosting, or new products are launching.
-Personas are usually barebones in scope and largely ignored by most of the organization.
+Customer experience revolves around whatever events you’re hosting or new products are launching.
+Personas are usually barebones in scope and largely ignored by most within the organization.

 Metrics are often tactics-based, such as “# of webinar attendees” or “# of conference leads for sales to follow up on.”

 What’s most likely missing?
 A robust lead management process.
 You’ve created leads, but then they’re out of your hands … and that doesn’t add up.

 In this stage, marketing thinks sales often ignores their leads.
-Sales thinks marketing’s leads simply aren’t worth the time and effort.
-And there’s a lack of visibility / accountability as to what actually happens to these leads.
+Sales thinks marketing leads aren’t worth the time and effort.
+And there needs to be more visibility/accountability as to what happens to these leads.

-There’s often a lack of clearly-defined customer profiles for marketing to work with, nor the ability to provide really personal experiences to customers and prospects alike.
+There’s often a need for clearly-defined customer profiles for marketing to work with and the ability to provide personal experiences to customers and prospects alike.

-Metrics often focus around lead volume and customer engagement (such as unsubscribe or open rate).
-And the CMO / VP (if there’s even one dedicated to marketing) cannot quickly identify marketing’s contribution to the bottom line, making defense of its budget difficult every quarter.
+Metrics often focus on lead volume and customer engagement (such as unsubscribe or open rate).
+And the CMO / VP (if there’s even one dedicated to marketing) needs to quickly identify marketing’s contribution to the bottom line, making defense of its budget difficult every quarter.

 The primary challenge?
 It’s still lead management!
-But in this stage, it’s less about building an effective process, and more about enforcing said process with buy-in from multiple parts of the company.
+But in this stage, it’s about more than building an effective process and enforcing it with buy-in from multiple parts of the company.

-The move from lead gen to demand gen involves plenty of strategy, so it’s not the easiest task!
+Moving lead gen to demand gen involves plenty of strategy, so it’s not the most straightforward task!

 Here, you’re focused on marketing’s contribution to revenue.
-However, there’s often conflict between sales and marketing regarding this very attribution.
+However, there often needs to be more clarity between sales and marketing regarding this very attribution.

 Other common challenges here are: